Juanf3rnandes/Juanf3rnandes/README.md

 ### 🔭 I’m currently working on

-As a Frontend Developer at [Hubert Gestão de Ativos Imobiliários](https://hubert.com.br), I am responsible for implementing new features, fixing bugs, and conducting technical analysis to enhance the company's ERP systems.
+As a Frontend Developer , I am responsible for implementing new features, fixing bugs, and conducting technical analysis to enhance the system's company

 Key responsibilities include:
 - **Feature Development:** Building and integrating new features using Next.js.